The Tabernacle Choir Continues Messiah Tradition

-One of the world’s most beloved musical works, George Frideric Handel’s musical masterpiece Messiah—first premiered by Handel in the spring of 1742—will be presented once again by the Mormon Tabernacle Choir and Orchestra at Temple Square in April 2020!
+One of the world’s most beloved musical works, George Frideric Handel’s musical masterpiece Messiah—first premiered by Handel in the spring of 1742—will be presented once again by The Tabernacle Choir and Orchestra at Temple Square in April 2020!
 This continues a biennial tradition begun in 2014.

 Plan to join us on Good Friday, April 10. and Saturday, April 11, 2020. as part of your Easter weekend celebrations.